WHAT IS AN INTERNSHIP?

 As stated in the New England College Academic Catalog, NEC recognizes the important of integrating academics with learning experiences outside of the classroom.
 As well as participating in community service and volunteer work, students may elect internships within their major or minor disciplines.
 Specific guidelines for internships may be established by individual disciplines, but all internships are governed by the following regulations:

-* Internships are available to mature students of junior or senior status (60 credits or more), Accounting and Finance emotional maturity and a strong sense of responsibility, with good academic standing (meeting both College-wide and major-specific standards).
+* Internships are available to mature students of junior or senior status (60 credits or more), emotional maturity and a strong sense of responsibility, with good academic standing (meeting both College-wide and major-specific standards).
 Students must have at least half of the major requirements completed.
 Students are accepted into the internship program by an approval of a majority of the faculty within the sponsoring disciplines.

 * Internships may take place only at sites approved by the discipline.